 They work for Two Neighbors, an American company that capitalizes on the legendary embroidery talents of Palestinian women in West Bank villages and Israeli seamstresses and designers.

-“Our way of working together with love and a warm attitude can show the world that it’s very easy to live in peace and make beautiful products together,” said Judy Elazari, a seamstress from Israel.
+“Our way of working together with love and a warm attitude can show the world that it’s very easy to live in peace and make beautiful products together,” said Judy Elazari, a production manager from Israel.

 “Working together lessens the differences in everything,” said her Palestinian colleague, embroidery artisan Adeem Amro.
 The women’s aspirations dovetailed with the two lifelong friends from Idaho who created Two Neighbors in 2013: Andy McCluskey and Whit Jones, both retired successful businessmen looking for ways to make a difference.